Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb26/Getting_Started/Getting Started with AMB26.rst

 There is an on-board RGB LED, the "LED_BUILTIN" is green.

-Next, compile the sample code directly.
-"Sketch" -> "Verify/Compile".
-Then if there is no compile error, followed by "Sketch" -> "Upload".
+Next, compile the sample code directly. :guilabel:`Sketch -> Verify / Compile` Then if there is no compile error, followed by :guilabel:`Sketch -> Upload`

-*	Check and select "Tools" -> "Erase Flash" -> "Disable".
+- Check and select :guilabel:`Tools -> Erase Flash -> Disable`
-*	Enter the Upload Mode.
+- Enter the Upload Mode.
 Manual or Auto.
-Select "Tools" -> "Auto Upload Mode" -> "Enable"/ "Disable".
+Select :guilabel:`Tools -> Auto Upload Mode -> Enable / Disable`
-*	"Verify/Compile" and "Upload".
+- "Verify/Compile" and "Upload".
 "Upload" includes "Verify/Compile", "Verify/Compile" can be skipped.

 Successful upload will show "All images are sent successfully!"